Nianze/nianze.github.io/content/about.md

 ### Photography

-I've managed to  DSLR since my fresh year, and have fallen in love with photography since then.
-I like streed photography as well as landscape, while sometimes taking a few portraits.
+I've received my first DSLR (Pentax K5) as a gift at the summer vacation of my fresh year, and have fallen in love with photography since then.
+I like street photography as well as landscape, only taking portraits occasionally.
 Check out my photos:

 * [Favorite photographs album](/photo-faves/)
 * [Flickr](https://www.flickr.com/photos/129774362@N07/)